raspberrypi/documentation/configuration/pin-configuration.md

 1. Additional firmware pins (e.g. UARTS)
 1. Kernel/Device Tree

-On a soft reset the same procedure applies, except for default pulls, which are only applied on a Power On Reset.
+On a soft reset, the same procedure applies, except for default pulls, which are only applied on a power-on reset.

 Note that it may take a few seconds to get from stage 1 to stage 4.
 During that time, the GPIO pins may not be in the state expected by attached peripherals (as defined in `dtblob.bin` or `config.txt`).
 Since different GPIO pins have different default pulls, you should do **one of the following** for your peripheral:
 * Choose a GPIO pins that defaults to pulls as required by the peripheral on reset